Jesse Weinberger - OvernightGeek University Body Wrapper

 Photo Credit: CBS News

 Another day, another cyberbullying, online safety tragedy.
-This one happened early September 2013 when a beautiful 12 year old – Rebecca Sedwick, committed suicide in Lakeland Florida.
+This one happened early September 2013 when a beautiful 12 year old – Rebecca Sedwick, died by suicide in Lakeland Florida.
 She had been the victim of relentless IRL (in real life) and online cyberbullying.

 Apparently she dated the wrong girl’s boyfriend.
 Fourteen year old Guadalupe Shaw bullied Rebecca relentlessly along with FOURTEEN other girls.
 That’s right, Shaw convinced fourteen other girls to team up against Rebecca.
 If the mob didn’t comply, they would face the wrath of being bullied themselves.
 Nice, huh?